douban/charts/charts/dify/README.md

 helm repo add douban https://douban.github.io/charts/ helm upgrade dify douban/dify -f values.yaml --install --debug
 ```
+**Must** run db migration after installation, or the instance would not work.
 ```
 # run migration
 kubectl exec -it dify-pod-name -- flask db upgrade
 ```

-always run this command after dify upgrade
+**Always** run this command after dify upgrade.

-## production use checklist
+## Production use checklist
-The minimal configure provided above is sufficient for experiment, however, you need extra work before put it into production, I advice you do all the checklist before provide services.
+The minimal configure provided above is sufficient for experiment but **without any persistance**, all your data would be lost if you restarted the postgresql pod or minio pod!!

+You **must do**  the following extra work before put it into production!!

-### external postgresql
+### External postgresql

 1. set the `postgresql.embedded` to `false`
 2. inject connection info with `global.extraBackendEnvs`